ReleasedBlock33YT/PartLang/README.md

 # PartLang

 PartLang is a custom programming language that transpiles to Python and can be run or compiled using the same compiler backend.
+PartLang was made by a solo developer (me)

 ## Features
 - Functions (`VOID`)